Tsixom0/Tsixom-Watch-Buddy-for-waveshare-esp32-s3-2.06-touch-amoled/README.md

 ---

-# Installation
+## Installation

 1. Install Arduino IDE.
-2. Install ESP32 board package.
+2. Install the ESP32 board package.
-3. Install required libraries.
+3. Install the required libraries.
 4. Configure your API keys.
 5. Select the correct board.
 6. Compile and upload.

-Detailed instructions are included with the firmware.
+> Detailed instructions are included with the firmware.

 ---

-# Requirements
+## Requirements

 - Waveshare ESP32-S3 Touch AMOLED 2.06"
-- WiFi connection
+- Wi-Fi connection
 - OpenRouter API key
 - Deepgram API key
 - AssemblyAI API key

 ---

-# Disclaimer
+## Disclaimer

 This firmware is intended for educational and development purposes.